AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-coding/vc2p-stimuli.md

 len(static_gratings_table[np.isnan(static_gratings_table.orientation)])
 ```

-How many trials are there of any one stimulus codition?
+How many trials are there of any one stimulus condition?

 ```{code-cell} ipython3
 ori=30